artikcloud/tutorial-java-deviceManagementStarterCode/readme.md

 ### Setup / Installation:

-Before running code, first enable **device management** on your **device type**:  (https://developer.artik.cloud/documentation/advanced-features/device-management.html)

-Here is a quick outline of steps:

-1. git clone this project and [import the ARTIK Cloud Java SDK](https://github.com/artikcloud/artikcloud-java)
+1. git clone this project and [import the ARTIK Cloud Java SDK](https://github.com/artikcloud/artikcloud-java).
-2. In developer portal: enable **device management properties** for a **device type** you own.
+2. In the Developer Dashboard: click [Add Server Properties](https://developer.artik.cloud/documentation/advanced-features/device-management.html#create-server-properties) for a device type you own.
-3. Add server properties: in this example, we added 3 server properties called:  name, enabled, and random of type <String>, <Boolean>, <Integer> respectively.
+3. Add 3 server properties called: name, enabled, and random of type <String>, <Boolean>, and <Integer> respectively.
-4. In MyServerProperty.java: add the same **server properties** as member variable names and matching data type from step 2.
+4. In MyServerProperty.java: add the same **Server Properties** as member variable names and matching data type from step 3.
 5. Go to My ARTIK Cloud and **connect device** (of your **device type**) and retrieve your Device ID and Device Token.
 6. Set your **device id** and **device token** in **Config.java** file.
-7. Run code.
+7. Build and run.

 ## Run the code

-Run the QuickStartServerProperties.java file.
+Run QuickStartServerProperties.java under sample.

 Here's a **sample output** after running the program which demonstrates reading and updating the custom device server properties made available setup/installation step: "name, enabled, and random".